Statistics of drops generated from ensembles of randomly corrugated ligaments: Methodology

 \subsection{Computational Setup}

-We conduct direct numerical simulations of air-water systems consisting of slender ligaments with spatial periodicity along the axis ligament axis.
-The absence of free ends (periodically infinite ligaments) in the initial condition ensures that the end-pinching mode is suppressed during the initial dynamics of the system, although this mode may come into play once the ligament breaks up into smaller fragments having free ends.

-As a simplification, we use an axisymmetric framework (3D) that excludes all azimuthal variations in the shape of the ligament and subsequently formed drops.
+We conduct direct numerical simulations of air-water systems consisting of slender ligaments with spatial periodicity along the ligament axis.
+We use an axisymmetric framework that excludes all azimuthal variations in the shape of the ligament and subsequently formed drops.
 Fig. \ref{fig:setup}b illustrates the schematic of the computational setup, where the domain is a square of side $L$.
 The bottom side of the box acts as the axis of symmetry for the corrugated ligament (detailed view in the inset of Fig. \ref{fig:setup}b), which has an unperturbed (mean) radius $R$.
-The radial profile $R(x)$ along the ligament axis can be written as $R(x) = R + \epsilon(x)$, where $\epsilon(x) \sim \mathcal{N}\left(0,\varepsilon^{2}_{0} \right) $.
+The radial profile $R(x)$ along the ligament axis can be written as $R(x) = R + \epsilon(x)$, where \CORR{$\epsilon(x)$ is considered to be a perturbation following a normal distribution with a mean value of 0 and variance $\varepsilon^{2}_{0}$}{$\epsilon(x) \sim \mathcal{N}\left(0,\varepsilon^{2}_{0} \right) $}.
 Periodic boundary conditions are imposed for the primary variables on the left and right faces of the domain.
 Symmetry boundary conditions are imposed on the bottom side, with the impenetrable free-slip condition applied to the top side.